Quickstart: Create and manage Azure Files share with Windows virtual machines

 To create a general-purpose v2 storage account in the Azure portal, follow these steps:

-In the Azure portal, select All services.
+On the Azure portal menu, select All services.
 In the list of resources, type Storage Accounts.
 As you begin typing, the list filters based on your input.
 Select Storage Accounts.

 On the Storage Accounts window that appears, choose Add.